vaib-dev/Courses/7-scrum-master-role/2-scrum-master.md

 ## Roles of a Scrum Master

-The Scrum Master helps the Scrum Team perform at their highest level.
+The SM helps the Scrum Team perform at their highest level.
 They also protect the team from both internal and external distractions.
 SMs hold the Scrum Team accountable to their working agreements, Scrum values, and to the Scrum framework itself. (ref.
 [Ch.1](https://github.com/Vaibhavpratapsingh22/Courses/blob/sm-scrum/7-scrum-master-role/1-scrum.md))

 1.  **Service to the Product Owner**